4 Career Sectors in Austin That Offer Solid Opportunities

 - Computer network support specialists: 11.8 percent / $64,490

 Automotive technology and aerospace manufacturing are big business in Austin.
 The city is also known for semiconductor, medical device, and electronics manufacturing and development.
-In fact, 55 percent of the city's manufacturing jobs are in high-tech industries.
-And the total number of jobs in the city's manufacturing sector grew by 19 percent between 2010 and 2017.1 So it's a great time to consider a job in this field.
+According to the Austin Chamber of Commerce, 55 percent of the city's manufacturing jobs are in high-tech industries.
+And the total number of jobs in the city's manufacturing sector grew by 19 percent between 2010 and 2017.
+So it's a great time to consider a job in this field.

 Set Yourself Up for Success